linuxdeepin/deepin-voice-note/assets/deepin-voice-note/voice-notes/en_US/d_voice-notes.md

 ## Overview

 Voice Notes is a simple memo software with texts and voice recordings.
-You are able to save the recordings as MP3 format or texts.
+With it, you are able to record your daily life and work in MP3 format or texts.

 ## Guide